kdoore/1335GitBook/transforms-for-region-logic.md

 Instead of having complex logic within a single display-function's for-loop, let's create a set of simplified grid modules and position them using Processing's transform functions.
 This can lead us to simplified logic, which can allow for more complex patterns.
 In addition, we can implement logic for layering patterns on top of other patterns to achieve complex designs from simplified logic.

 ###Grid Sections - Translated, Rotated, Scaled
-In the image below, one grid pattern is used multiple times to create the entire design pattern.
+In the image below, a single grid pattern is used multiple times to create the entire design pattern.
 The basic grid section is displayed normally in region1.
 The same grid section is also used in region2, region3 and region4...where rotations, translations, and offsets change the orientation and position.
 Finally, 4 additional grid sections are used to create the inner design, this section is scaled to quarter size, it's rotated by 45 degrees, and it's translated to the center of the design.

 ![](/assets/Screenshot 2017-09-24 14.58.17.png)